Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Conclusion

 Our work has several implications.
-First, we show that an abortion from an unintended pregnancy does not lead to more mental health problems.
+First, we show that an abortion from an unwanted pregnancy does not lead to more mental health problems, at least not in Sweden.
+In other countries, if the relationship between abortion and mental health would appear causal, this could be attributed to stigma rather than the abortion itself.
 Abortion opponents thus cannot use mental health problems as an argument for more restrictive abortion policies.
-Second, the estimated null-effects imply that there are no additional mental health care costs associated with abortion.
-Together with existing evidence on adverse economic outcomes, restrictive abortion policies thus are unlikely to be welfare-enhancing.
+Second, the estimated null effects imply no additional mental health care costs associated with abortion.
+With existing evidence on adverse economic outcomes, restrictive abortion policies thus are unlikely to be welfare-enhancing.
 Third, self-control problems and associated risky behaviors rather than abortions may trigger mental health problems.
-Thus, policymakers should find tools to identify and reduce self-control problems at early ages rather than providing cost-intensive general mental health screenings.
+Thus, policymakers should find tools to identify and reduce self-control problems early rather than provide cost-intensive general mental health screenings.

 {\Alph{subsection}} {\Alph{subsection}.\arabic{table}}

 {\Alph{subsection}.\arabic{figure}} {\Alph{subsection}.\arabic{equation}}